 No. At this point, DRS has a great representative group of Early Adopters and Advisors.
 If new needs are identified, we will reach out to employers.

 Yes.
-Early Adopters and Advisors have priority for attending demonstrations due to their time commitment to the ERA project.
-But if you have an interest in attending, please contact Outreach Project Manager Rachel Nesse at firstname.lastname@example.org, or 360-664-7090.
+However, Early Adopters and Advisors have priority for attending demonstrations due to their time commitment to the ERA project.
+If you have an interest in attending, please contact the ERA Outreach team or call Debbie Callar at 360-664-7167.

 Read and review ERA Employer Technical Requirements and Reporting Procedures.
 We are keeping this document up to date and DRS will send an Employer Notice anytime there are changes or clarifications.
 If you have any questions after your review, contact us.